 Go to Mathura and even today you will hear the locals speak a dialect believed to be the source from which India’s most spoken language, Hindi, evolved.
 It is known as Brajbhasha or literally the language of Braj region, a land that extends from Palwal in Haryana to Gwalior in Madhya Pradesh and from Bharatpur in Rajasthan to Etah in UP; a quadrangle in the heart of North India.
-So dominant was Brajbhasha, that it remained the literary language of a large part of North India till the 20th century CE until Khadiboli, which is the present day Hindi, took center-stage.
+So dominant was Brajbhasha, that it remained the literary language of a large part of North India till the 20th century CE until Khariboli, from which Hindustani emerged, took center-stage.

 Braj poetry gained popularity with the rise of the Bhakti movement from the 12th century CE.
 The Bhakti movement was a socio-religious movement that spread across India, where the Bhakti Saints, reinterpreted religious teachings in the language of the common man, in contrast to the earlier teachings in Sanskrit.
 A large amount of devotional poetry emerged in this period in languages spoken in different parts of India, such as Tamil, Marathi, Kannada, Gujarati and Brajbhasha and Awadhi in the North.